 How can CBD oil help my pet?

-A survey of dog owners in international markets shows CBD or medical cannabis products are most commonly utilised by pet owners for pain relief, inflammation, anxiety and noise phobias.
+A 2019 Canadian survey of dog owners in international markets shows medical cannabis products are most commonly utilised by pet owners to relieve their pets’ chronic pain, inflammation, sleep disturbance, nausea and vomiting, anxiety and phobias.

-Just as in humans, cannabinoid medicines including THC may contribute to the entourage effect, where cannabinoids including THC, CBD and other phytochemicals act synergistically, enhancing the therapeutic effect.
+Cannabinoid medicines including THC may contribute to the entourage effect, where phytocannabinoids, terpenes and flavonoids act synergistically, enhancing the therapeutic effect.

 Is there research supporting CBD for pets?

-As yet there have been two key studies evaluating the use of CBD in pets.
-In 2018 research was published on the pharmacokinetics, safety and efficacy of CBD for dogs with osteoarthritis.
-It showed a dose of 2mg/kg body weight, twice per day reduced pain scores and improved mobility measures.
+There have been a few key studies evaluating the use of CBD in dogs with OA.
+In 2018, a paper was published on the pharmacokinetics, safety and efficacy of CBD for dogs with osteoarthritis.
+It showed a dose of 2mg/kg body weight twice daily reduced pain scores and improved mobility measures.

-These positive outcomes were exhibited without negative side effects.
-So the researchers chose to also evaluate a dose of 8mg/kg, twice per day.
+These positive outcomes were exhibited without negative side effects, so the researchers chose to also evaluate a dose of 8mg/kg twice daily.
 This did not show any adverse outcomes or negative neurological changes.
-However, given the efficacy of the 2mg dose, the authors note this may be a more cost-effective and still therapeutically active choice, especially for larger dogs with higher body weight.
+However, given the efficacy of the 2mg/kg twice daily dose, the authors note this may be a more cost-effective choice, especially for larger dogs with a higher body weight.

 Can my pet’s epilepsy be helped by CBD oil?

 A more recent study investigated the use of CBD for dogs with epilepsy when compared with a placebo.
-Over the 12 week trial, a significant reduction in seizures of 33% was observed in dogs taking CBD.
-Two dogs were withdrawn from the study after exhibiting ataxia otherwise, no other adverse effects typically seen with CBD oil treatment (somnolence, diarrhea, loss of appetite) were reported.
+Over the 12 week trial, a significant (33%) reduction in seizures was observed in dogs taking CBD.
+Two dogs were withdrawn from the study after exhibiting ataxia otherwise, no other adverse effects were reported.

 A relationship between seizure frequency and plasma CBD levels was observed, and dogs with a higher concentration of CBD in blood plasma exhibited few seizures, suggesting a higher dose may provide better outcomes.
 We know from research in humans with idiopathic epilepsy, that higher doses of CBD often provide better results in terms of seizure frequency.